 Here is you can check your car’s brake pad with two ways:

-- Visually Check Brake Pads
+- Visually Check Brake Pads with wheels on

 - Check Brake Pads While Driving